luije87/documentation/application_interview_schedules.rst

 Interview Schedules
 ===================

-Interview Scheduling is a core feature in Handshake and a special tyep of Event.
+Interview Scheduling is a core feature in Handshake and a special type of Event.
 Interview scheduling in Handshake supports Room Conflict Management, setting qualifications, slot management, timelines, automated slot swapping, and applicant management.
 Interview Schedules can be restricted to a subset of students using :ref:`student permissions <application_student_permissions>`.

 Interview Schedule Preferences
 ------------------------------